 Gluten intolerance can be difficult to diagnose because it does not have a physical manifestation.
 It can cause individuals to experience a range of symptoms, such as severe abdominal pain or bloating.
 Other symptoms include headaches, fatigue, and joint pain/muscle aches, which are attributed to problems like Celiac disease or irritable bowel syndrome.

-Gluten intolerance can vary from person to person, but common signs include symptoms like fatigue, weight gain/weight loss, diarrhea/constipation, stomach pain/cramps, skin.
+Gluten intolerance can vary from person to person, but common signs include symptoms like fatigue, weight gain/weight loss, diarrhea/constipation, stomach pain/cramps, or skin allergy.
+If you notice any of these symptoms after eating gluten-containing foods, you may want to make an appointment with your dr office to receive proper treatment.

 It is estimated that over 13 million Americans are gluten intolerant.
 If you are feeling sick and tired after eating a meal, it might be because you’re gluten intolerant.